experimentAccount0/testbeam_analysis/README.rst

 |travis-status|  |appveyor-status|  |doc|  |coverage|

-Testbeam analysis is a simple analysis of pixel-sensor data in particle beams.
+Testbeam analysis is a simple to use software to analyse pixel-sensor data in a particle-beam telescope-setup.
 All steps of a complete analysis are implemented with a few independent python functions.
-If you want to understand the basics of telescope data reconstruction this code might help.
-If you want to have something fancy to account for thick devices in combination with low energetic beams use e.g. _EUTelescope_.
-Depending on the setup a resolution that is only ~ 15% worse can be archieved with this code.
 For a quick first impression check the examples in the documentation.

-In future releases it is forseen to make the code more readable and to implement a Kalman Filter to have the best possible track fit results.
+In future releases it is forseen to:
+- Implement a Kalman Filter
+- Enhance the alignments
+- Add a GUI

 Installation
 ============